0x4e3/ansible-role-users/README.md

-# "User" role for initial server configuration
+# "Users" role for initial server configuration

 ## General
 This role appliable for the Debian/Ubuntu and RedHat/CentOS operation systems.